learn-co-students/nyc-web-111620/03-one-to-many/README.md

 1. Implement one object to many objects relationship
     * one object _has many_ objects
     * one object _belongs to_ another object
-2. Demonstrate the concept of an Entity Relationship Diagram
+2. Demonstrate the concept of an Entity Relationship Diagram (ERD)
-3. Demonstrate Single Source of Truth
+3. Demonstrate Single Source of Truth (SSOT) -- things should only be represented in *ONE* place
-4. Infer type of method (class or instance) through naming conventions
+4. Infer type of method (class or instance) through naming conventions `.` , `#`

 ___

+## Questions
+- ERD Diagram... rel'n btwn
+- self is still funny ++++
+- How does an instance of a class access class variable information ( use the class method )
+    - instead of using @@all use `User.all` for example
+- Review @@all
+- Class constants...
+TL;DR don't use them.
+Use class variables. **End?**
+- One to many today... tomorrow we do many-to-many
+    - under the hood how does the belongs to/has many work
+- *Ori*...
+Can you go over if it’s best practice (or not) to use local variables in class and instance methods and why?
+    - *Conor* when is an argument necessary for a method?
+- Rules and patterns for our associations!!

+___

-- Quick Review of OOP
+## Quick Review of OOP
 - we created classes
 - we created instances of classes using `initialize`
 - we wrote instance and class methods
 - we created instance and class variables
 - we used attr_macros for getters and setters
     - `attr_reader` - getter
     - `attr_writer` - setter
     - `attr_accessor` - getter/setter
 - we used `self` in class and instance methods & saw that `self` is whoever calls the method
 - we wrote private methods & saw they can only be called by other methods within the class

 <!-- ![alt text](pics/happypeople.jpg "Happy jumping people") -->
 <img src="pics/happypeople.jpg" alt="Happy jumping people" height="300px">